dgroomes/bash-playground/jshell/README.md

 1. Compile the program with `./build.sh`
 1. Run the program with `./run-main.sh` (but this isn't what we really want, we want to use jshell!
 See the next step)
 1. Start a jshell session which loads the library and application source code with `./run-jshell.sh`
-  * *This does not work*.
-Unfortunately I can't figure out the right optionsto jshell to load the application source code.
-The `--class-path` option is problematic.
-It does not work the same way I am used to using the `-cp` option in the `java` command.